-I grew up on the great plains of central Oklahoma and received a BS in Forensic Science at Baylor University in Texas, and a MS in Biological Anthropology at New Mexico State University.
-I recently received my PhD at Duke University under Richard Kay and am currently a postdoctoral researcher with Jonathan Bloch and David Blackburn at the Florida Museum of Natural History.
+I grew up in central Oklahoma and received a BS in Forensic Science at Baylor University in Texas, and a MA in Biological Anthropology at New Mexico State University.
+I recently received my PhD at Duke University under Richard Kay and am currently a an Assistant Professor of Anatomy at the University of South Carolina, School of Medicine Greenville.

-In my spare time you can find me outdoors hiking and camping with my husband and two insanely cute dogs and crawling up and down outcrops in search of fossils.
+Most of my spare time is spent outdoors, hiking and camping with my husband and two insanely cute dogs, and crawling up and down outcrops in search of fossils.

 Lauren A. Gonzales, Ph.D.